kingaa/vissched/README.md

 ```
 where `<dir>` is a webserver-accessible location.

-## Detailed compilation instructions
+## As a stand-alone application

-To compile the program, you must compile the C code `vissched.c`.
+To compile the program, execute
-If you have `gcc`, for example, execute
 ```
-gcc -O4 vissched.c -lm -o vissched
+make
 ```
-Note the linking with the math library via the `-lm` option.
-The accompanying `Makefile` will accomplish this as well.

 Execute
 ```